marcinmilewicz/ddd-frontend-example/README.md

 ![img_3.png](img_3.png)

-The repository has been created for a knwledge sharing purpose and it's a part of the presentation about the DDD in the frontend.
+The repository has been created for a knwledge sharing purpose and it's a part of the presentation about the strategic DDD in the frontend.

 How to run the application: